HST Observation Types

 STScI will make every effort to schedule the observations in this optimal way.
 However, because the number of CVZ opportunities are limited, and unpredictable conflicts may occur between the proposed CVZ observations and other observations, a particular target’s CVZ times may be oversubscribed.
 Therefore, it may be necessary to schedule the requested CVZ observations using standard orbital visibilities (i.e., using a larger number of total orbits).
 This will be done at no penalty to the observer.

-CVZ observations must be marked in the Observation Summary section of the proposal with APT.
+CVZ observations must be marked in the Observation Summary section of the proposal by choosing the CVZ flag in APT's Observation form.
 In the PDF attachment two areas must contain further details.
 In the Description of the Observations section, you must include the number of CVZ opportunities available for each target in your proposal for which you are requesting CVZ time as well as a list of which observations require CVZ time and a justification within the Special Requirements section.

 Restrictions on Using the CVZ